 Bravery and empowerment dominate this new musical, as Jamie learns to celebrate his inner self.
 The story and combination of pop/rock belters and ballads come courtesy of writer Tom McRae and Dan Gillespie Sells, lead singer-songwriter of pop band The Feeling.

 Like mega-hits Billy Elliot and Kinky Boots before it, the musical is a heart-warming celebration of an against the odds victory.
 Against a sparse urban backdrop, captured in greyscale projections by designer Anna Fleischle, the boy in a dress narrative has a fairytale sparkle.
 But there's a fresh, contemporary spark to the show, too.

-And, while there's enough triumph over adversity to leave you with warm and fuzzies, we're never patronised into thinking everything can be wrapped up in a neat little bow.
+And, while there's enough triumph over adversity to leave you with the warm and fuzzies, we're never patronised into thinking everything can be wrapped up in a neat little bow.
 And, though we're left with a flicker or realism and irresolution, there's not doubt that everyone in the audience is rooting for Jamie.

 |What||Everybody's Talking About Jamie, Apollo Theatre review|

 |Where||Apollo Theatre , 31 Shaftesbury Avenue, London, W1D 7ES | MAP|

 01 Oct 17 – 30 Apr 19, 7:30 PM – 10:00 PM